Itsey/itsey.github.io/docs/molly-rules.md

 Different companies have different rules around how software is permitted for use, in some instances sponsorlink approaches broke those rules and therefore specific packages are excluded.

 Moq versions that had sponsorlink included are prohibited.

+#### <a name="MC0202"></a> MC0202 -Unapproved Licenses Are Banned

+When a license changes to one that is not approved then they are added to the band list, typically this affect versions of libraries.
+Fluent.Assertions v8 and above may not be used.

 ### MC04XXX - Source Repository AntiPatterns